 Exercise brings all sorts of positive benefits to the body.
-These benefits include releasing endorphins, the natural painkillers of the body, strengthening muscle, relaxing the body and even serving as a distraction from feeling pain.
-Exercise can improve your breathing and blood circulation, which in turn promotes feeling less fatigue.
-We recommend you do not cease all activity levels.
+These benefits include releasing endorphins, the natural painkillers of the body; strengthening muscle; relaxing the body and even serving as a distraction from feeling pain.
+Exercise can enhance your breathing and blood circulation, reducing feelings of fatigue.
+Therefore, we do not recommend ceasing all activity levels.
 Inactivity weakens your body, at the time you need your strength most to fight your cancer.

-Cancer patients may tend to overlook exercise as a source of energy and good feelings because they are often tired or in pain and "do not feel like it."
-Obviously you must consider your body's current state and listen to its signals.
-There may be times you feel very tired or sick and cannot exercise at all.
+Cancer patients may tend to overlook exercise as a source of energy and good feelings because they are often tired, in pain or simply do not feel up to it.
+Obviously, you must consider your body's current state and listen to its signals.
+At times, you may feel tired or sick and cannot exercise at all.
 If this is the case, be alert to the periods when you have more energy and take advantage of them with gentle exercises, such as walking, yoga or Tai Chi.
-There are even exercise programs you can do while sitting in a chair.
+You also could take advantage of exercise programs you can do while sitting in a chair.